devopsdays/devopsdays-web/content/events/2019-raleigh/program/logan-daigle.md

 Talk_date = ""
 Talk_start_time = ""
 Talk_end_time = ""
-Title = "This IS the Genertaive Culture You Are Looking For" Type = "talk"
+Title = "This IS the Generative Culture You Are Looking For" Type = "talk"
 Speakers = ["logan-daigle"]
 +++